aj-michael/gcc/README.md

     See 'minijavac help <command>' for more information on a specific command.

-Minijavac requires Java 1.5 or later to run.
+Minijavac requires Java 1.5 or execute the bytecode from the `generate` command.